-Semester Hours: teacher education courses + history and social science major Format: Face-to-face education is made at the end of the fall semester of the sophomore year and application for admission to student teaching is made at the end of the fall semester of the junior year.
+Semester Hours: teacher education courses + history and social science major education is made at the end of the fall semester of the sophomore year and application for admission to student teaching is made at the end of the fall semester of the junior year.
 Transfer students are required to attend a teacher education program transfer orientation meeting their first semester on campus.